Wonderful integrates with:

 Improving your credit score by automatically detecting and verifying when you've paid your rent.

 Credit agencies like Experian and Equifax are used by countless providers to determine your credit score.
 Everyone's credit score if uniquely determined by their own spending habits and is used to approve or deny access to things like credit cards, mortgages and car loans.
 Historically, hard working people who pay their rent on time have not been able to use their rent payments to boost their credit score.
 But now, Credit Ladder is using open banking to quickly and securely access your bank statements and automatically verify each time you pay your rent.
 This information is reported back to Experian, Equifax or both, in order to improve your credit score without you having to lift a finger.
-The service is completely free for tenants if you report to one credit agency, with a subscription option allowing you to report to both.
+The service is completely free for tenants if you report to one credit agency, with a subscription billing option allowing you to report to both.

 CoGo